 Many horse people shy away from consulting an attorney when they engage in a business matter, such as starting a boarding barn or selling a horse.
 It’s often only after a problem reaches the level of a lawsuit that horse people contact an attorney to see what can be done.
 I offer preventive equine legal services to horse people so you can take the necessary steps to reduce the chance of a lawsuit.

 My skills as an attorney, integrated with my experience as a professional horsewoman, allow me to work with you to create the peaceful, enjoyable, professional, and profitable horse environment you want.
-For instance, I can prepare and file forms that incorporate a boarding facility or nonprofit rescue organization, write boarding agreements that help minimize “barn drama,” draft purchase and sales contracts, and create documents that help communicate your expectations to riding and training clients.
+For instance, I can prepare and file the necessary forms that create your boarding business or nonprofit rescue organization, write boarding agreements that help minimize “barn drama,” draft purchase and sales contracts, and create documents that help communicate your expectations to riding and training clients.

 Here are the most common types of equine business legal services I provide: